how to avoid stress when buying a car

 When you are getting a car, it's natural to feel some stress.
 But if the salesperson has crossed your boundaries and is making you uncomfortable in any way; then don't hesitate to walk away from them until they stop doing that.
 If this happens more than once, look for another dealership - there are plenty out there who will treat you with dignity while still providing good customer service.

-Even if it isn't the fault of the sales person, if at any time you simply feel overwhelmed by the options or have any reluctance, stepping away from the table can help reduce your stress level.
+Even if it isn't the fault of the sales person, if at any time you feel overwhelmed by the options or have any reluctance, stepping away from the table can help reduce your stress level.
 It may also have the added benefit of being interpreted as a negotiation tactic and the sales person may offer further incentives to continue the process.
 In this case, it is up to your trusted friend and advocate to be the voice of reason and encourage you to avoid anything you don't feel 100% comfortable with.

 At the end of the day, shopping for a car isn't the same as shopping for a house or even an apartment.
-Cars are goods that are manufactured by the hundreds of thousands.
+Cars are goods manufactured by hundreds of thousands.
 If you walk away from something that isn't exactly right for you, don't worry.
 You can always come back and buy it later.

 Shopping for cars should be fun, so don’t let it stress you out!